Thank you for your interest in contributing to FAKE! This guide explains everything you'll need to know to get started.

 /src/app/Fake.<ModuleType>.<Name>(update project file again if required)

-- Reference the new files in FakeLib (again updating
+- (Optionally, there is no need for new stuff to appear in FakeLib at this point) Reference the new files in FakeLib (again updating

 FakeLib.fsprojby hand to properly reference the stuff)

 Fake.sln, add the project and go from there.